roslamir/ep3gen/README.md

 1. `<!--titlepage-->`: This is mandatory if you specify the attribute `titlepage` as `custom`.
 It must be the first directive after the `<body>` element.
 It should contain one or more formatted HTML elements and will be used to display the title page.

 1. `<!--copyright-->`: This is mandatory and must be present.
-The first line must be `<h1>&#160;</h1>` to indicate en empty heading for this section.
+The first line must be `<h1>&#160;</h1>` to indicate an empty heading for this section.
 Must be followed by one of more formatted HTML to display the copyright section of the book.
 The section heading is hard-coded as `Copyright` for display in the TOC.

 1. `<!--chapter-->`: At least one of this must be present in the source HTML file.
 This represents a chapter or section in the book.
 The first line must contain the chapter heading with one of the `<h1>`, `<h2>` or `<h3>` elements.
 It must be followed by one or more formatted HTML elements.